 Many healthcare organizations conduct monthly or quarterly exclusion screening checks already.
 Continuous monitoring can complement this by filling in the criminal history gaps.
 In addition, exclusion screening may not be enough to reveal other red flags.
 Continuous monitoring gives a holistic overview into the entire scope of an employee’s record, serving as a proactive risk mitigation tool for your company.

 Get Started with Accurate for Your Continuous Monitoring Needs

 As a leading provider of automated healthcare workforce screening solutions, we have the extensive knowledge and best in-class solutions to optimize your screening experience.
 Leveraging industry-leading partners and compliance technology, Accurate enables its clients to make the informed hiring decisions needed for healthcare’s complex staffing requirements and competitive labor market.

-Contact our team to learn more about our continuous monitoring solutions today.
+Contact our team or click the link to learn more about our continuous monitoring solutions today.